Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. What is the difference between a jeep and a canter safari, and which is better?

 A jeep is an open 4×4 seating up to six guests plus guide and driver — agile, intimate and ideal for photography.
 A canter is an open 16–20-seat mini-bus, more economical but less personal.
-Both reach the same zones; the difference is comfort, flexibility and group size, not tiger access.
+Both reach the same zones; the difference is comfort, flexibility and left-right space, not tiger access.

 Book a private jeep →